 3. Similarly, the 5-month moving average forecasts revenue starting the fifth period, which is May.
 In cell D8, we use the formula =AVERAGE(B4:B8) to calculate the average revenue for January to May.
 Copy the formula down using shortcut Ctrl + D.

 2. Right-click on the data points and select Format Data Series.
-Under Market Options, change color to desired and choose no borderline.
+Under Market Options, change the color to desired and choose no borderline.

 3. Right-click on data points and select Add Trendline.
-Choose Linear line and check the boxes for Display Equation on the chart and Display R-squared value on chart.
+Choose Linear line and check the boxes for Display Equation on the chart and Display R-squared value on the chart.
 Move the equation box to below the line.
 Increase line width to 3 pt to make it more visible.

 4. Choose no fill and no borderline for both chart area and plot area.
 Remove vertical and horizontal grid lines in the chart.

 5. In the Design ribbon, go to Add Chart Element and insert both horizontal and vertical axis titles.
-Rename vertical axis to “Revenue” and horizontal axis to “Number of radio ads.”
+Rename the vertical axis to “Revenue” and the horizontal axis to “Number of radio ads.”
 Change chart title to “Relationship between ads and revenue.”

 6. Besides creating a linear regression line, you can also forecast the revenue using the forecast function in Excel.
 For example, the company releases 100 ads in the next month and wants to forecast its revenue based on regression.
 In cell C20, use the formula = FORECAST(B20,$C$4:$C$15,$B$4:$B$15).
 The formula takes data from the Radio ads and Revenue columns to generate a forecast.